modelpack/modctl/README.md

 You can find the full documentation on the [getting started](./docs/getting-started.md).

+## Copyright

+Copyright © contributors to ModelPack, established as ModelPack a Series of LF Projects, LLC.

 ## LICENSE

 Apache 2.0 License.
 Please see [LICENSE](LICENSE) for more information.